mcagriaktas/kafka-lab/kafka_jmeter_kloadgen_test/readme.md

 ```

 ### 7. Create Sample Data
-You can find the sample data in the test_file folder.
-JMeter will use KLoadGen to loop over the sample data, so you can use a single line of data without any issues.
+You can find the `sample data` in the `test_file folder`. `JMeter will use KLoadGen to loop over the sample data`, so you can use a single line of data without any issues.
 No need to worry!

 ### 8. Create Kafka Topics